bezurn004/Obsi-Forge-Apedia/Starforged/Assets/Paths/AST_Augmented.md

 > [!note] Ability 1
 > - [x] When you make a move directly aided by the augment, envision how it gives you exceptional capabilities and add +1.
 > 	- On a strong hit with a match, your augment exceeds expectations; take +2 momentum.
-> 	- On a miss with a match, the augment is broken; you must [[MV_Repair|Repair]] and spend 3 repair points to bring it back to working condition. #ambiguous %%Need to determine appliable moves%%
+> 	- On a miss with a match, the augment is broken; you must [[SF_CH3_Repair|Repair]] and spend 3 repair points to bring it back to working condition. #ambiguous %%Need to determine appliable moves%%
 > > [!faq]- Possible moves
 > > Any roll type "Action"
 > > ```dataview